EricLBuehler/mistral.rs/mistralrs-pyo3/README.md

 # mistralrs PyO3 Bindings

-To use, activate a Python virtual enviornment and ensure that `maturin` is installed, for example
+To use, activate a Python virtual enviornment and ensure that `maturin` is installed, for example:

 ```bash
 python3 -m venv myenv